dbindel/cam-handbook/handbook.md

 courses taken to fulfill CAM requirements must be taken with the *graduate* course number (5000+).

-# Life at the center
+# Life at the Center

 CAM today is a center of several applied math activities on campus.
 The core of the center is the graduate field of applied mathematics.